Diyaa-Gubarah/tapshelf/README.md

 - Composition: I practice composition over inheritance to create complex UI components by combining simpler components together.

 - State Management with Zustand: I use Zustand as my state management library to manage global state in a simple and efficient way.
 Zustand provides a lightweight and easy-to-use solution for managing state in React applications.

+- Consistent Naming Conventions: I use a consistent naming convention for variables, functions, and components.
+This makes it easier to understand my code by giving meaningful names to different parts.